MessageSquareSignal

 These metrics tell you whether your engagement strategy is working.
 A single engagement score does not.

-Practical approaches to measuring engagement without surveys
+Practical approaches to measuring engagement with qualitative signals

 Industry-Specific Considerations